 The Birmingham Museum of Art welcomes individuals of all abilities to visit the collections and participate in educational programs.

 Braille maps are available for visitors with visual impairments.
-Please ask at the Information Desk near Oscar’s café, at the security desks at each entrance, or in the Education office.
+Please ask at the security station near the parking-lot entrance or in the Education office.

-The Museum is a national leader in tours for visitors with visual impairments.
+The Museum is a national leader in tours for visitors with low to no vision.
 Specially trained educators use verbal descriptions and three-dimensional models, and help visitors discover original sculpture through touch.
 The experience may be enhanced by related music or art-making to provide multi-sensory access to the visual arts.

-Each second Saturday at 10am, join us for a FREE one-hour tour that explores the Museum’s collection of selected special exhibitions.
-Topics change monthly and are geared towards adults with visual impairments.
+Join us for a FREE one-hour tour that explores the Museum’s collection of selected special exhibitions.
+Topics change monthly and are geared towards adults with low to no vision.
 Space is limited; reservations are required.
 To reserve your spot, call 205.254.2964.
 To receive monthly updates about upcoming programs, send your name and email address to email@example.com.

-FREE tours are available for school-age or adult groups with visual impairments with at least three weeks advance notice.
+FREE tours are available for school-age or adult groups with low to no vision with at least three weeks advance notice.
 Topics can be customized for your group using the Museum’s collection or selected special exhibitions.
 For more information, call 205.254.2964.